-If you are not a video making expert, own a video studio or have a video specialist to trim and shoot video features, then don’t worry!
+If you are not a video-making expert, own a video studio, or have a video specialist to trim and shoot video features, then don’t worry!

 In my opinion, an ideal video editing software should be easy for everyone to get started.
-It could be simple video editing software, but at least contains all the basic features you want.
+It could be simple video editing software, but it at least contains all the basic features you want.
 My recommendation is Wondershare Filmora, which compromises usability and capability to the best.
-It not only comes with all common video editing tools at your fingertips, but also features you may need to bring your videos to the next level.
+It not only comes with all common video editing tools at your fingertips but also features you may need to bring your videos to the next level.

 If you have a collection of still images and videos, you can use the Professional 3D Luts to edit each frame individually.
 The number of transitions and effects are enough for you to produce professional and cinematic videos.
 You can also use the 4K feature to make your videos crisp clear.

 The Filmstock available on Filmora has thousands of high-quality free loyalty videos and images, all suitable for your projects.
 Whether using the free or paid version, you can remove the noisy background noise and use the audio feature to add your most favorable music.

 Now check what this easy to use video editing software can do for you.
 If you're running a Mac, just adopt Wondershare Filmora for Mac to achieve the same.

 Easy Video Editing Software with an Intuitive Interface

 Wondershare Filmora is an easy video editing software that comes with an intuitive interface.
 It's designed for home users, not professionals.
 When you see our main primary interface, you'll immediately know how to use it.
 Just click and drag and drop.
 Timeline-based video editing makes all your tasks easier.
 Check this user guide to know more about Filmora timeline.

 Simple Video Editing - Drag and Drop Your Ideas

 With this easy video editing software, everything is at your fingertips.
 You can easily drag and drop content to edit immediately.